boots-edu/textbook/source/original/week4.md

 Any method or function can provide default values for its parameters in the function signature\.

-Let’s modify our color class so that it has defaults if we don’t want to specify the red\, green and blue values at construction\.
+Let's modify our color class so that it has defaults if we don't want to specify the red\, green and blue values at construction\.

 Now we can create a color object with these default values: